GANG CULTURE, RAP MUSIC, STREET SLANG AND POLICING

 In looking at recordings of gang member’s conversations, for example, it’s crucial to know that a burner is a handgun; dotty means shotgun, Rambo, ramsey, shank or nank is knife.
 When looking at jottings in a teenager’s notebook or listening to a hardcore Drill track recorded by a gang associate it’s essential to identify trap as a term for selling drugs or the location where it takes place, plug as a drug source, dip as stab, op as enemy, duppy as kill, dasheen as run away.
 The same words, catchphrases and slogans are shared across London and into other UK centres: the same mindset with its obsession with respect, its reverence for violence and indifference to suffering seems to apply everywhere.

 Among the voices raised in the latest debate, Akala’s stands out as representing real experience of, and sympathy for the victims and perpetrators.
 I only feel that he underestimates the levels of violence tolerated and celebrated, the extent of the ill-gotten wealth and the technical sophistication of the gangs of today.
 Rappers routinely claim that their lyrics are a fictional reflection of an imagined street life, a poetic evocation of rage and intensity rather than a call to arms, but the words written by young knife-carriers that I have had to translate are exactly the same words used by the rappers.
 In some cases the rapper is the perpetrator – the killer himself.
 The young people living in the postcodes most affected by knife crime are of course dealing with the new reality every day, as explained here.

 Knife crime is intimately bound up with gang slang and vice versa.
 To try to understand the killings and the woundings and their perpetrators and victims without understanding what they themselves are saying makes tackling the hugely complex problem much more difficult.

-**Please contact me if you can supply examples of street slang for my databases.
+**Please do contact me if you can supply examples of street slang for my databases.
 Contact me too if you need to interpret street talk or criminal slang yourself, or if you would like me to contribute to projects in this area.**